PowerShell/PowerShellGallery/psgallery_status.md

 =========================
 ### The [PowerShell Gallery](https://powershellgallery.com) is currently:  __Operating with Issues__

-### 9/13/2018 - Azure Automation integration is not working
+### 9/13/2018 - Azure Automation integration was not working

-__Status: Active
+__Status: Resolved

-__Summary of Impact__: The interaction between Azure Automation and PowerShell Gallery are currently not functioning.
-This will impact the links to the PowerShell Gallery from inside Azure Automation, and the link in the PowerShell Gallery to Deploy to Azure Automation.
+__Summary of Impact__: The interaction between Azure Automation and PowerShell Gallery was broken temporarily.
+The links to the PowerShell Gallery from inside Azure Automation were not functioning.

-__Root Cause__: Investigating, cause believed to be found.
-See next steps.
+__Root Cause__: A configuration change was applied to Azure Automation that corrected the issue.

-__Resolution__:
+__Resolution__: Changes to data structures in the new PowerShell Gallery resulted in the Automation Gallery not being able to interpret the data.

-__Next Steps__: A configuration change is needed to connect Azure Automation to PSGallery.
-Change is in process, ETA for rollout is approximately noon PDT on September 14.
-Will update this notice as things change.
+__Next Steps__: A configuration change has been applied, the issue is resolved to the best of our knowledge.

 ### 9/13/2018 - Link to Facebook not working